Greek mythology: Literary sources

 Prose writers from the same periods who make reference to myths include Apuleius, Petronius, Lollianus, and Heliodorus.
 Two other important non-poetical sources are the Fabulae and Astronomica of the Roman writer styled as Pseudo-Hyginus, the Imagines of Philostratus the Elder and Philostratus the Younger, and the Descriptions of Callistratus.

 Finally, several Byzantine Greek writers provide important details of myth, much derived from earlier now lost Greek works.
 These preservers of myth include Arnobius, Hesychius, the author of the Suda, John Tzetzes, and Eustathius.
 They often treat mythology from a Christian moralizing perspective.

 Archaeological sources

 The discovery of the Mycenaean civilization by the German amateur archaeologist Heinrich Schliemann in the nineteenth century, and the discovery of the Minoan civilization in Crete by the British archaeologist Arthur Evans in the twentieth century, helped to explain many existing questions about Homer's epics and provided archaeological evidence for many of the mythological details about gods and heroes.
-Unfortunately, the evidence about myths and rituals at Mycenaean and Minoan sites is entirely monumental, as the Linear B script (an ancient form of Greek found in both Crete and mainland Greece) was used mainly to record inventories, although certain names of gods and heroes have been tentatively identified.
+The evidence about myths and rituals at Mycenaean and Minoan sites is entirely monumental, as the Linear B script (an ancient form of Greek found in both Crete and mainland Greece) was used mainly to record inventories, although certain names of gods and heroes have been tentatively identified.